digininja/DVWA/README.md

 XAMPP can be downloaded from:
 https://www.apachefriends.org/en/xampp.html

-Simply unzip dvwa.zip, place the unzipped files in your public html folder, then point your browser to http://127.0.0.1/dvwa/index.php
+Simply unzip dvwa.zip, place the unzipped files in your public html folder, then point your browser to: http://127.0.0.1/dvwa/index.php

 Database Setup
 ==============